 Occupant Restraint System

-- This vehicle is designed to carry one driver and two passengers, both wearing proper protective gear. - The driver and passenger must latch the side doors or side nets and wear the seat belts at all times when riding.
+- Your vehicle is designed to carry one driver and passengers wearing proper protective gear. - The driver and passenger must latch the side doors or side nets and wear the seat belts at all times when riding.

 Terrain Conditions